QiaochuDing/10DS-Gen-AI-Hackathon/README.md

 **Problem statement:**
 Spotlight is an existing tool used in government to perform checks on grant applicants. £40 billion is spent annually on General Grants, so it's crucial that awards are made as effectively and efficiently as possible.

-The exisiting tool still requires manual checking.
-Users have to
+The current tool requires manual checking of Excel downloads, which is time-consuming and resource-intensive.

-• Uses information from public and commercial datasets to identify financial health of an organisation, identifies who the key individuals are in an organisation and any historic funding organisations have had

-Time savings: summary narrative removing Excel element strips out time spent downloading and manually reviewing company information
-Safer checks: enrichment from
+**Our solution**
+Using Gen AI, we have created a solution to improve decision-making efficiency and improve fraud and risk management capabilities.

+1. Time savings - a summary narrative is presented on screen, removing the need for downloading risk profiles in Excel.
+2. Safer checks - risk profiles are enriched with web data, including latest news reports.
-User control: interactive element for user, greater control and confidence
+3. User control - an interactive assistant, giving the user greater control and confidence in their assessments.

-Government spends over £40 billion annually on General Grants.
-We want to assure that awards are made as effectively and efficiently as possible.
-To enable this we designed, built and delivered a due diligence tool for use in government that integrates lots of data sets.
-We want your help to improve it!
+We estimate that our solution will leverage Gen AI to reduce hours of manual checking to mere minutes, while maintaining the integrity of fraud checks.
+The solution integrates machine capabilities, while preserving human experience and contexual knowledge.